 Signs and symptoms of a hydrocodone overdose include:

-- blue tint to skin or nails
+- bluish skin or fingernails

-- slow or labored breathing
+- slow or difficult breathing

 - stopped breathing